Automation12 min read

 5. Avoiding Skill Gaps

 Small factories often lack in-house roboticists.
-RaaS bundles expert support, so you don't need to hire a $100K+ engineer to keep the system running.
+RaaS bundles expert support, so you do not need to hire a $100K+ engineer to keep the system running.

 6. Regulated Industries Needing Upgrades